 In line with pillar three of the W-GDP initiative, which focuses on enabling women in the economy, MCC will continue to work to reform the policies and institutions that are critical to enabling poverty-reducing economic growth, while creating opportunities for progress in sectors that have for too long failed to include and benefit women.

-MCC looks forward to working with partners across the U.S. Government and around the globe on this critical initiative, which will help to create countless opportunities by empowering women throughout the developing world.
+MCC looks forward to continuing to work with partners across the U.S. Government and around the globe on this critical initiative, which will help to create countless opportunities by empowering women throughout the developing world.

 From MCC Beneficiary to Agribusiness Entrepreneur